 - Domestic LLCs can be managed by multiple managers or members

-- Can be categorized as a partnership (if there is more than one owner) or a corporation for tax purposes
+- It can be categorized as a partnership (if there is more than one owner) or a corporation for taxes

-- If the LLC is treated as a partnership, items of deductions, income, and credit flow through to the members, who are each responsible for paying taxes on their distributive share (aka pass-through taxation)
+- Your LLC will be treated as a partnership — items of deductions, income, and credit flow through to the members, who are each responsible for paying taxes on their distributive share (aka pass-through taxes)

 - If LLCs have a single owner, they are treated as a sole proprietorship or a division of the owner unless they choose to be treated as a corporation.

-To form this business type, you will file the Articles of Organization with the California Secretary of State’s office.
-LLC members must also enter into a verbal or written agreement; written is recommended.
+To form an LLC, you will need to file the LLC Articles of Organization with the California Secretary of State’s office.
+Your LLC members must also enter into a verbal or written agreement; written is recommended.

-A general partnership in California involves two or more people who are engaged in a business to earn a profit.
+Similar to an LLC, a general partnership in California involves two or more people who are engaged in a small business to earn a profit.